Bestselling young adult authors are aiming at older readers

 “The moment Bryce Quinlan walked into my head, I knew she was in her early to mid-20s — an age that placed her story firmly in the adult range,” says Maas, adding that the main difference between writing for younger and older people is in the language.
 “I will admit that I can now get away with quite a bit more swearing!”

 V.E.
 Schwab, who writes adult and young adult novels, says she doesn’t change her style or vocabulary: The difference is in her mindset.
-For her “Shades of Magic” series and other books, she inhabits her 17-year-old self, a “pretty angry teenager.”
+For her “Monsters of Verity” duology, she inhabits her 17-year-old self, a “pretty angry teenager.”
 For “The Invisible Life of Addie LaRue,” an adult story coming in October about a woman who endures and is forgotten for centuries, she is closer to the person she is now.

 “One of the primary themes in the book is this concept of 30 as a threshold for true adulthood, the feeling like you look down for a moment, and when you look back up, everyone else has raced ahead, and you’re still trying to get your bearings,” she said.
 “I wrote it essentially for a version of myself who never found writing.
 If I hadn’t become an author, these are the questions I’d be facing, this is how lost I would feel.”